 For more than 40 years, the San Diego community has welcomed in the holiday season by celebrating the annual December Nights in Balboa Park.
 Due to the potential uncertainty of public health...

 Torrey Pines State Natural Reserve, located on the cliffs above Torrey Pines State Beach, is a 1,750 acre reserve dedicated to preserving its namesake, the Torrey Pine tree and other indigenous wildlife in its native environment.
 A coastal wilderness of pine forests and sandstone canyons, the park has a series of well-kept trails that wind along the cliffs offering breathtaking views of the Pacific Ocean.
 With both easy, family-friendly paths and more advanced trails, the park provides a great hiking experience for all levels.

-Virtually everything in Torrey Pines is protected, from the Penasquitos river valley on the east side of the highway, to the Natural Reserve lands on the west, to the Underwater Ecological Reserve offshore.
-The world famous Torrey Pines Golf Course helps to safeguard the southern end of the bluffs from development while the rugged cliffs do their part to discourage access (and crowds).
+Virtually everything in Torrey Pines is protected, from the Peñasquitos River Valley on the east side of the highway, to the Natural Reserve lands on the west, to the Underwater Ecological Reserve offshore.
+The world-famous Torrey Pines Golf Course helps to safeguard the southern end of the bluffs from development while the rugged cliffs do their part to discourage access and crowds.